What is sacroiliac joint dysfunction?

-Sacroiliac joint dysfunction may be the cause of a number of frustrating conditions.
+Sacroiliac joint dysfunction may be the cause of a number of frustrating symptoms.
 This dysfunction can lead to pain in several locations:

 - Lower back